Duality Origami: Emergent Ensemble Symmetries in Holography and Swampland: Emergent Global Symmetries and Swampland Distance Conjecture

 Once we are in string theory, there is an alternative method to obtain global symmetries: going to the infinity of the moduli space.
 Indeed, the Swampland distance conjecture \cite{Ooguri:2006in} states that there is a tower of states in the infinite distance limit, where we often expect an emergence of a global symmetry \cite{Grimm:2018ohb,Heidenreich:2018kpg}.

-In our situation, the natural limit for the modulus $\tau$ is to choose $\tau\to i\infty$, or its $SL(2, \mathbb{Z})$ images; these are the cusps for the fundamental region of the torus (as in Eq.~\eqref{eq:E_as_sum}), and are in the infinite distance limit of the moduli space.
-Geometrically, each cusp corresponds to a geometry \cite{Ashwinkumar:2021kav}, and in the infinite distance limit to the cusp, one of the cycles of the associated geometries shrinks to zero size (so that three-dimensional gravity reduces to two-dimensional gravity).
-As we have discussed before, this means that the leading divergence at the cusp is given by the lens space partition function, which is the quantity associated with the post-averaged bulk theory.
+In our situation, the natural limit for the modulus $\tau$ is to choose $\tau\to i\infty$, or its $SL(2, \mathbb{Z})$ images; these are the cusps for the fundamental region of the torus (as in~\cref{eq:E_as_sum}), and are in the infinite distance limit of the moduli space (the parameter $\tau$ appears here as the complex structure parameter for the torus boundary of the $AdS_3$ subspace of the $AdS_3 \times K_7$ geometry in the bulk).
+Each cusp corresponds to a geometry \cite{Ashwinkumar:2021kav}, and in the infinite distance limit to the cusp, one of the cycles of the associated geometries shrinks to zero size (so that three-dimensional gravity reduces to two-dimensional gravity).
+As discussed above, the leading divergence at the cusp is given by the lens space partition function, which is the quantity associated with the post-averaged bulk theory and encapsulates the global symmetry.
+Note that this infinite distance limit is distinct from the usual Swampland distance conjecture, which deals with displacements of compactification moduli~\cite{Ooguri:2006in}.
+In contrast, our limit is one on the geometry of the AdS$_3$ spacetime, and is more akin to the Generalized Distance Conjecture of~\cite{Lust:2019zwm}.

 It is interesting to compare the two different types of emergence of global symmetries discussed above.
 One is obtained by taking an infinite-distance limit of a modulus and is associated with the Swampland distance conjecture.
 Another is obtained by ensemble averaging of the CFT moduli space.
 In both cases, we are led to exactly the same expression, namely the lens space partition function.
-We believe that the general lesson from this is that ensemble averages and Swampland conjectures are intrinsically tied together and that ensemble averages in holography play a natural role inside the Swampland program and string theory. \footnote{Our discussion is reminiscent of the discussion in~\cite{Collier:2022emf}, where the ensemble average maps one to the 't Hooft limit of the $\mathcal{N}=4$ Super Yang-Mills boundary CFT.
-In this setup, the role of the cusp for the story above is played the 't Hooft limit, and the $\SL(2, \mathbb{Z})$ modular group by the $\SL(2, \mathbb{Z})$ electro-magnetic S-duality group.}
+This discussion is reminiscent of the results of~\cite{Collier:2022emf}, where the ensemble average maps one to the large $N$, large 't Hooft coupling limit of the $\mathcal{N}=4$ Super Yang-Mills boundary CFT.
+These results hint towards deeper connections between ensemble averages in holography, the Swampland program, and string theory.